chrisnoisel/seatermUSB-SBE56-linux/README.md

 While this seems to put everything into motion, a difference in device scanning between Windows and Linux prevents to detect any SBE56.
 As a temporary workaround, you can use the command `make sniff` to patch the software.

 ## Building issues
 Depending on your Linux distro, your Java library can be in a different location.
-Change the variables _JNI_HEADERS_ and _JVM_LIB_ at the top of the Makefile.
+Change the variables _JNI_HEADERS_ and _JVM_LIB_ at the top of _./src/ftd2xxj-native/Makefile_.
 Use `make libftd2xxj` to only build the library and test the setup.

 ## Note
 With a bit of work, it should work fine on Mac too.